Aero Cruiser Classics club logo

 Question: I am looking at purchasing a '89 - 23' with capacity for only two people.
 It has only two seat belts, and they are in the cab area.
 It has the two free standing chairs for a dinette area, and no way of belting anyone in there.
 We are moving into retirement and the kids are now on there own.
 This will be my first motorhome.
 My questions and concerns are: How much of a concern is it to be able to carry passengers?
 Do other Areo Cruiser owners have this situation and is it a concern for them?
 Thank you

-Answer: A standard Aero Cruiser has seat belts for 6: Each of the 3 seats has one, the model with a couch has 3 for it and if it has a dinette there are 3 for it.
-Check the configurations on out public web site.
+Answer: A standard Aero Cruiser has seat belts for 5 or 6.
+Each of the seats has a belt, 3 in the Rear Bed and Rear Bath models and 2 in the Twin Bed model.
+There are also 3 other seat belts for the couch or dinette.
+Check the Floor Plans on our public web site.
 It sounds like the one you are looking at has been modified or the missing belts are tucked below the seats.
 Ask the owner.

 Keep on Cruisin', Tom Heald